gbdev/gb-asm-tutorial/src/part1/memory.md

 ...we can see that we're copying the byte in memory *pointed to* by `de` (that is, whose address is contained in `de`) into the byte pointed to by `hl`.
 Here, `a` serves as temporary storage, since the CPU is unable to perform `ld [hl], [de]` directly.

-While we're at this, let's examine the rest of `.copyTiles` in the following lessons!
+While we're at this, let's examine the rest of `CopyTiles` in the following lessons!

 ---